Home > Eating In > Entrees > Shrimp Tacos with Mango Salsa

 Shrimp

-Shrimp are not all created equal, and the choices could be confusing or overwhelming.
-Options include fresh or frozen, head-on or already shelled with the head-off, brown, white, or pink, and a variety of sizes.
+Shrimp are not all created equal; the choices could be confusing or overwhelming.
+Options include fresh or frozen, head-on or already shelled with the head-off, brown, white, or pink, and various sizes.
 The right choice all comes down to your personal preference and the type of recipe you are making.

 • What shrimp to use?
-You will want to use shrimp that have been peeled and deveined with the tails off.
+You will want to use peeled and deveined shrimp with the tails off.
 We used large 20/25 shrimp.
-You can substitute for jumbo or smaller shrimp but that will impact the required cooking time.
-All shrimp cook relatively quickly and 30 seconds can make the difference between undercooked and dried out and rubbery.
+You can substitute for jumbo or smaller shrimp, which will impact the required cooking time.
+All shrimp cook relatively quickly, and 30 seconds can make the difference between undercooked, dried-out, and rubbery.

 • Fresh or Frozen?
-Don’t be fooled into thinking that you are getting shrimp that just arrived off the fishmonger’s boat.
-The vast majority of shrimp is frozen at sea before being delivered to the distributor or retailer.
-So when you see the display that says “fresh” it more than likely isn’t.
-So buy your favorite shrimp even if it is frozen.
+Don’t be fooled into thinking you are getting shrimp that just arrived off the fishmonger’s boat.
+Most shrimp is frozen at sea before being delivered to the distributor or retailer.
+So when you see the display that says “fresh,” it likely isn’t.
+So buy your favorite shrimp, even if it is frozen.

 • How to defrost frozen shrimp?
-You can defrost shrimp quickly in a cold water bath for 25-30 minutes.
+You can defrost shrimp in the refrigerator overnight or quickly in a cold water bath for 25-30 minutes.
 Change out the water every 7-10 minutes.
-Or if you plan ahead they will defrost in the refrigerator in 5-7 hours.

 Mango Salsa

-While the shrimp are the star of this dish, the mango salsa is what takes it to the next level.
-You will want to ensure the ingredients are fresh for the best mango salsa.
-Our recipe for fresh mango salsa includes mangos, cucumbers, purple onion, habanero, red peppers, cilantro, fresh lime juice, and spices.
+While the shrimp are the star of this dish, the mango salsa takes it to the next level.
+You will want to use fresh ingredients for the best mango salsa.
+Our fresh habanero mango salsa recipe includes mangos, cucumbers, purple onion, habanero, red peppers, cilantro, fresh lime juice, and spices.
 It is light, refreshing, and not too spicy but adds a tangy freshness to the tacos.

 How to Make Shrimp Tacos with Mango Salsa